The Roost

-The Roost is a 2005 American horror film written and directed by Ti West.
+The Roost is a 2005 American horror film and is the directorial debut of Ti West.
 It stars Tom Noonan, Karl Jacob, Wil Horneff and Vanessa Horneff.

 The Roost had its world premiere at South by Southwest on March 12, 2005, and was released on DVD in the United States on October 3, 2006, by Showtime and Paramount Home Entertainment.

 Plot

 On television show Frightmare Theatre, the Horror Host welcomes viewers and introduces them to the film they are about to see, The Roost.

 Four friends – Trevor, Allison, Brian, and Elliot – are traveling to go to a wedding.
 They are frightened by a bat flying into the windshield and crash the car in a ditch, and are unable to get it started again.
 With no other ideas, the four go to look for a nearby house to call for help, not realizing the older couple within the nearest house have been killed by an unseen force.
 While looking for help, the friends are attacked by a swarm of bats.
 A police officer who comes to investigate the house is attacked by bats as well, causing him to fall off a ledge to his death.
 However, the bats' attack causes the dead police officer to reanimate and attack the friends, who are forced to imprison him and then kill him.

 One by one, each of the friends is attacked by the reanimated corpses of those killed by bats, leaving only Allison and Elliot alive.
 They realize their situation is hopeless and accept their fate.
 However, back on the TV program, the Horror Host expresses displeasure at this ending, and rewinds the film to see the film's "alternate", more exciting ending, in which Allison is killed by the bats and Elliot flees the house in the police officer's car.
 He stops at a bridge, asking a tow truck driver for help.
 The driver is attacked and killed by another swarm of bats, and Elliot is attacked by a reanimated Allison.

 The Horror Host warns viewers that the show is over and his master is home, telling them to leave.
 The "viewer" holding the camera is attacked by a demonic dog, ending the film.